rojosinalma/rojosinalma/README.md

 - I'm interested in DevOps, Platform Engineering, Cloud Architecture, self-hosted infrastructure, SRE, Security, and many other topics in tech.
 - I code mostly in Ruby and Python (yay for interpreted langs), but I’m also proficient in Golang if that matters to you.
 - I like orchestration through Kubernetes, but I also like to stay on the ground and maintain my own infra with simple tools.
 - I have many hobbies like building PCs, playing Bass, electronics, tabletop games, D&D, videogames and a lot more...
-I try to put my neurospicyness to work.
+I try to put my adhd to work.

 🤓 **Some tech-related projects I enjoy:**
 - AI RAG/Multimodal/MCPs, building and using CLI tools, building chat bots, system automation and other stuff that you can do without browsers.